 $50 for public ($40 in Cold Lake due to subsidy from CLPCS) / $25 for AHPCA members

 $10 for students (proof of enrollment required) / $5 for student AHPCA members

 Roadshows may be considered for Continuing Education Credits

-Registration is open.
+Registration will open in early 2021.
 Choose your location below.